How to Do a Technical SEO Audit (With Free Tools)

 Two people analysing a technical SEO audit with charts and graphs on a screen.

 If search engines can’t crawl and index your site properly, your pages won’t appear in search results.
+The same goes for AI crawlers used by tools like ChatGPT, Claude, and Perplexity.
 This means your content could go completely unnoticed, no matter how valuable it is.

-To check for crawlability issues, review the Page Indexing Report in Google Search Console for blocked or unindexed pages.
-Also, scan your robots.txt file using WebYes to ensure it’s not blocking search engines from crawling your website.
+To check for crawlability issues, review the Pages Indexing report in Google Search Console for blocked or unindexed pages.
+Also, scan your robots.txt file using the WebYes technical SEO audit tools to ensure it’s not blocking search engines from crawling your website.

 A well-structured site helps search engines understand your content and improves navigation for users.
 If your structure is poor, important pages may be buried, making them harder to find.
 Weak internal linking also limits link authority, lowering ranking potential.

-To analyse your site’s structure, use Screaming Frog to generate a visual map of your internal links.
+To analyse your site’s structure, use Screaming Frog.
+It generates a visual map of your internal links.
 Check that important pages are well-linked and that no pages are orphaned (without internal links pointing to them).

-A slow website leads to frustrated visitors, higher bounce rates, and lower rankings.
+A website with poor response time leads to frustrated visitors, higher bounce rates, and lower rankings.
 Plus, Google considers page experience a ranking factor, so if your site loads too slowly, it may not perform well in search results.

-Use Google PageSpeed Insights or WebYes to check your website’s load time and CWV metrics.
-These tools analyse your site’s performance and highlight factors slowing it down, such as large images, unoptimised code, or server delays.
+Use Google PageSpeed Insights or WebYes to check your website’s response time, load time and CWV metrics (Note: CWV have minimal impact on SEO).
+These tools analyse your site’s performance and highlight factors slowing it down.

 Most people browse the web on their phones, so your site needs to work well on mobile.
 Plus, Google’s mobile-first indexing ranks your site based on its mobile version, meaning a poor mobile experience can hurt your rankings.